The Loch Ewe area and around is a haven for wildlife.

 A fantastic place to go and learn all about mountain wildlife is the Beinn Eighe Visitor Centre near Kinlochewe.

 Out on the water you can see dolphins, porpoises and whales as well as all sorts of birdlife - see our Activities page for details of boat trips in the area.
-And don't miss Rua Reidh Lighthouse Visitor Centre with its spectacular location on the clifftop, for unparalleled wildlife watching opportunities.

 The fauna of the area is stunning with wild orchids and waterlilies, and insectivorous plants such as sundew.
 The smaller wildlife such as insects, butterflies, dragonflies and amphibians must not be forgotten either!